alanchiem/wat_r/README.md

 # Why it works.
 The human brain can be illogical.
 Sometimes we don't want to do the things we know we should do.
 This is likely do to the fact that the rewards appear too far into the future.
 This app tackles this issue by representing progress down to the second.
-This essentially provides a sense of constant instant gratification where some long-term goals lack.
+It essentially provides a sense of constant instant gratification where some long-term goals lack.

 # What to use this app for?